Geographic Information Science

 |Duration||3 years full-time|

-If you have ever used a digital map such Google Maps or MapQuest or enabled location services on your mobile phone, you have used Geographic Information Science (GIScience).
+Have you ever used a digital map such as Google Maps/Earth or a map app on your mobile phone, or enabled location services on your mobile device?
+Then you have used an application of Geographic Information Science (GIScience).

-In your second year you will advance to the GIS major.
-This course will provide you with a thorough understanding of the structure, development, application, implementation and management of GIS through core studies in areas such as the applications of GPS, cartography, web mapping, geospatial analysis and modelling and remote sensing.
+GIScience program will provide you with a thorough understanding of the structure, development, application, implementation and management of GIS through core studies in areas such as the applications of GPS, cartography, web mapping, geospatial analysis and modelling, GIS programming and remote sensing.

 Growth rates in GIS occupations across a wide range of disciplines are increasing rapidly, nationally and internationally.
-Your skills may be in high demand by organisations looking to develop powerful solutions to location-based problems.
+Your skills are in high demand by organisations looking to develop powerful solutions to location-based problems.

 You can also study Bachelor of Science (Geographic Information Science) as part of a double degree program with Bachelor of Science (Applied Geology).

-To enrol in the geographic information science major, you must apply for the Bachelor of Science (Science) and satisfy the necessary prerequisites for this major.
+To enrol in the geographic information science, you must apply for the Bachelor of Science (Science) and satisfy the necessary prerequisites for this program.